en fr de

 Can we teach or assess mediation?

-Cross-linguistic mediation can be taught and assessed through mediation tasks which require the use of different languages (i.e. passing on information from one language to another), softening linguistic and cultural gaps in the process
+Cross-linguistic mediation can be taught and assessed through mediation tasks which require the use of different languages (i.e. passing on information from one language to another), bridging linguistic and cultural gaps in the process

 What competences, skills and strategies are needed?